anxkhn/azure-ai-900-exam-prep/questions.md

 Which Computer Vision feature can you use to generate automatic captions for digital photographs?

-1. Recognize text.
+A.  Recognize text.
-2. Identify the areas of interest.
+B.  Identify the areas of interest.
-3. Detect objects.
+C.  Detect objects.
-4. Describe the images.
+D.  Describe the images.

 **Answer(s):** D